 d) Extracurricular or co-curricular activities: Students who are not in good academic standing should note that eligibility for some co-curricular or extra-curricular programs may be impacted by this status.

 Appeal requests are considered by the faculty Committee on Programs and Academic Standing, and by the Class Deans.
 Students wishing to appeal a required withdrawal can do so only in these cases:

 a) They would like the faculty Committee on Programs and Academic Standing to consider reducing their sanction (for example, reducing required withdrawal for one year to one semester, or asking not to be required to take coursework elsewhere);

 b) They have new information regarding their academic progress that they would like to share with the Committee (e.g., a grade change or unfinished work having been turned in).

-Appeals should be made in writing to the Committee on Programs and Academic Standing within 7 days of the date of the letter each student receives about her academic standing, and should include not only the reasons for the appeal, but also the student's academic plan for moving forward, returning to good academic standing, and making satisfactory academic progress.
+Appeals should be made in writing to the Committee on Programs and Academic Standing within 24 hours of receiving the emailed letter from the Dean of Studies that each student receives about her academic standing; this appeal should include not only the reasons for the appeal, but also the student's academic plan for moving forward, returning to good academic standing, and making satisfactory academic progress.